 prefer wedges to have a large, heavy sole flange and a thin, flat upper

 back.
-The Cleveland wedges are paradigms of this design, though more and
+The Cleveland wedges are paradigms of this design, though more

-was the most common wedge design before the advent of peripheral
+this was the most common wedge design before the advent of peripheral

 weighting.
 Sometimes the old ways are best.)

-It's worth pointing out one reason that most golfers don't
+It's worth pointing out one reason that many golfers don't

 It's not very easy to use, and it's as important to know when

 as to know how to use it.